jclausen/cbmongodb/README.md

 Getting Involved
 ----------------

 Fork -- Commit -- Request a pull, either to the upstream project or to this one (upstream changes are merged weekly).
-For bug fixes and feature additions, commits with unit tests are much more likely to be accepted.
+For bug fixes and feature additions, commits with unit tests written (cbmongodb/tests/specs/integration) would be peachy.